Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

 In the source cluster, create a role

-privileges for all indexes (*
+with thecreate_indexandwriteprivileges for all indexes (*). -

-Prepare the test data
+Prepare your test data

 -